zappingseb/biopharma-app/README.md

 ## 1) Construction of a `SelectInput`

 The `SelectInput` shall allow the user to not use all 9 measured variables, but just the ones he desires.
+This shall help finding the measurement, that is necessary to classify patients.
+What is a shiny selectInput?
 We can therefore look at the description of the selectInput by

 ```
 ?shiny::selectInput